 Buying new buses

-Riders will see 64 new buses added to the fleet in FY15.
-This will bring the total to 249 new buses purchased over the past four years.
+Riders will enjoy the benefits of another 77 new buses being added to the fleet in FY2016.
+By the end of the fiscal year, TriMet will have a total of 326 new buses on the road over the last five years.
 We’ve accelerated our annual bus purchase program and are quickly moving from having one of the oldest fleets in the country to matching the industry standard fleet age of eight years.
 We fell behind when bus replacement was suspended during the recession to focus resources on retaining as much service as possible.

 Advancing bus technology

-Construction of the 7.3-mile Portland-Milwaukie light rail project is on track to be completed on time and on budget.
-Opening in September 2015, the new MAX Orange Line, TriMet’s fifth MAX line, will connect Portland State University and inner Southeast Portland to Milwaukie and Oak Grove in north Clackamas County via neighborhoods in southeast Portland.
-During FY15, the project will complete safety certification and operator training in advance of the September 12, 2015 opening.
-The future Orange Line will expand the MAX system to 60 miles and 97 stations.
+Construction of the 7.3-mile Portland-Milwaukie Light Rail Transit Project—the MAX Orange Line—opened on time and under budget on September 12, 2015.
+The new Orange Line connects Portland State University and inner Southeast Portland to Milwaukie and Oak Grove in north Clackamas County via neighborhoods in southeast Portland.
+The Orange Line expands the MAX system to 60 miles and 97 stations.

 Crossing the Willamette River with a new transit bridge

-For the first time in 40 years, a new bridge spans the Willamette River in Downtown Portland.
-At more than 1,700 feet in length, the Tilikum Crossing bridge will be the largest car-free transit bridge in the U.S., designed to carry light rail trains, buses, streetcars, cyclists and pedestrians.
-It will add capacity to the region’s transportation system, with more light rail connections creating better access to important destinations and reducing commute pressure on other bridges.
-It will open in September 2015 along with the MAX Orange Line.
+For the first time in more than 40 years, a new bridge spans the Willamette River in Downtown Portland.
+At 1,720 feet in length, the Tilikum Crossing bridge is the only bridge of its kind in the U.S., carrying light rail trains, buses, streetcars, cyclists and pedestrians, but no private vehicles.
+It adds capacity to the region’s transportation system, with more light rail connections creating better access to important destinations and reducing commute pressure on other bridges.

 2. Ensuring financial stability

 Strengthening our financial foundation